Introduction to Bacteria, Viruses, Fungi, and Parasites

 In developing countries unicellular parasites, such as Plasomdium, the cause of malaria, are a major sources of disease.
 Waterborne parasites, such as Giardia and Cryptosporidium are the most common causes of parasitic disease in the United States.

-Fungi
+What Is Fungi

 Fungi are diverse in terms of their shape, size and means of infecting humans.
 Fungi are eukaryotes, meaning that like parasites, their cells have a true nucleus and complex internal structures.

 They are most commonly found as environmentally resistant spores and molds, but can cause disease in humans in the form of yeasts.
 Fungi most often cause skin infections and pneumonia.
-Fungal diseases are particularly dangerous to immunocompromised people, such as those suffering from AIDS.
+Fungal diseases are particularly dangerous to immune-compromised people, such as those suffering from AIDS.

 Get A Testing Quote